avodonosov/hashver-maven-plugin/README.md

 ### Preparation steps.

-1. Give every module an explicit version using property ARTIFACT-ID.version:
+1. Give every module an explicit version using property [artifact].version:
    `<version>${mymodule.version}</version>`.
 Use this property expression everywhere you refer the module version (in dependency specifications for other modules, etc).